code16/sharp/docs/guide/dashboard.md

 ## Write the class

-A Dashboard is very much like an Entity Form, except it readonly.
-So the first step is to create a new class extending `Code16\Sharp\Dashboard\SharpDashboard` which lead us to implement three functions:
+A Dashboard is very much like an Entity Form, except it is readonly.
+So the first step is to create a new class extending `Code16\Sharp\Dashboard\SharpDashboard` which leads us to implement three functions:

 - `buildWidgets()`, similar to Entity Form's `buildForm()`
 - `buildWidgetsLayout()`, similar to `buildLayout()`